AndreMonc/BOW_Quiz/README.md

 - Open a new .txt file.
 - Use tab-delimited format
 - Insert the following four column headers: "Lat", "Long", "Sequence", "Locality".
-- Use decimal format for Lat and Long
+- Use decimal format for Lat and Long when adding rows
+- User may add additional columns (no more than 3 recommended) with information to be displayed as haplotype network labels.
 - Insert any string for sequence and locality
 - Save file